-Your kids are going to love creating this DIY Cookies for Santa Plate that also includes a FREE SVG!
+Your kids are going to love creating this DIY Cookies for Santa Plate that features a SVG template!
 Simple, cute, and can be used for many more years to come.
 Create it now!

 I’ll never forget the year that my brother and I heard Santa downstairs.
-I was probably about 8 or 9 which would make it wayyyyy back in 1993.
+I was probably about 8 or 9 which would make it wayyyyy back in the early 90’s.
 Holy cow am I dating myself right now!

 Anyways, the exact memory is a little foggy, but it was super early on Christmas morning and my brother and I were plotting how to sneak up on Santa.